GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-function-v1/README.md

 ### Custom bundle config

-The Cloud Function bundle can be configured via the `bundle_config` variable, so that either a `zip` archive or a source folder can be used.
+The Cloud Function bundle can be configured via the `bundle_config` variable.
+The only mandatory argument is `bundle_config.path` which can point to:

-If a `zip` archive is already available, simply set the archive path in `bundle_config.path`.
-If a dynamically generated archive is needed, set `bundle_config.path` to the source folder path, then optionally configure the path where the archive will be created, and any exclusions needed in the archive.

-If you use a folder and dynamic archive bundling, be mindful that the MD5 checksum of the generated `zip` file does not change across environments (e.g. Cloud Build vs your local development environment), by ensuring that the files in the folder are always the same.
+- a GCS URI of a ZIP archive
+- a local path to a ZIP archive
+- a local path to a source folder

+When a GCS URI or a local zip file are used, a change in their names will trigger redeployment.
+When a local source folder is used a ZIP archive will be automatically generated and its internally derived checksum will drive redeployment.
+You can optionally control its name and exclusions via the attributes in `bundle_config.folder_options`.

 ```hcl
 module "cf-http" {